Catalan Ornithological Institute: Catalan Ringing Office

 In Catalonia, scientific bird ringing is regulated by the Minister of the Environment and Housing, which delegates the management and coordination to the ICO.
 Within the ICO, the Office of Catalan Ringing integrates these functions and centralizes the information collected during more than 25 years of history of ringing in Catalonia.
 The scientific ringing of birds is one of the main activities of the ICO.
 Every year, about 60,000 new registrations are added in the databases.
+ICO is a member of the European Union for Bird Ringing (EURING).